Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV/README.md

 State		Used to track the state of the file throughout the life of the file from creation to deletion
 ```

-The file formatting is defined by the `EFI_FFS_FILE_HEADER.Type` field.
+The data inside the file is formatted with respect to the `EFI_FFS_FILE_HEADER.Type` field.
 Specification defines these file types:

 | Name | Value | Description |
 | ---- | ----- | ----------- |